sraver/pi-fleet/dns-box/README.md

 If you `./connect.sh` and use an already known AP, it still asks you for password.
 Needs to check the current known to avoid that.

-### Captive portal

-Some networks have captive portal, and force you to put a password in a login page, or click some button.
-Since no X is available, this cannot be done.
-Did consider using the full RaspiOS image, and VNC into the box in this cases, but I would like to avoid that, and I think `lynx` could be a better approach, since it has JS support, and it could probably render the captive portal, and allow logging in.